Who are the Arabs and What is the Pan-Arab Unity?

 The prophecy of the ten Arab nations

 O Elohim, do not remain silent!
 Do not be speechless, And do not be still, O El!
 For look, Your enemies make an uproar, and those hating You have lifted up their head.
-They craftily plot against Your people, And conspire against Your treasured ones.
-They have said, Come, And let us wipe them out as a nation, and let the name of Israel be remembered no more.
-For they have conspired together with one heart; They have made a covenant against You – The tents of Edom and the Ishmaelites, Mo’av and the Hagarites, Geval and Ammon, and Amalek Philistia with the inhabitants of Tsor, Ashshur also has joined with them, They have helped the children of Lot.
+They craftily plot against Your people and conspire against Your treasured ones.
+They have said, Come, and let us wipe them out as a nation, and let the name of Israel be remembered no more.
+For they have conspired together with one heart; They have made a covenant against You – The tents of Edom and the Ishmaelites, Mo’av and the Hagarites, Geval and Ammon, and Amalek Philistia with the inhabitants of Tsor, Ashshur also has joined with them, they have helped the children of Lot.
 Selah.
 (Psa 83:1-8)

-An Arab Summit was held in Egypt in late June, 1996, whose leaders from most of the Arab nations attended.
-This might have been Psa_83:1-8 unfolding.
+An Arab Summit was held in Egypt in late June 1996, whose leaders from most of the Arab nations attended.
+This might have been Psa 83:1-8 unfolding.
 Up to June 1996, this Psalm could not have yet been fulfilled.
 We should notice that the ten enemies of YHVH that hate Him and have risen to plot against His people Israel, listed in Psa 83, are all the key players in the so-called Arab Spring:

 1. Edom (southern Jordan)